Shrimp Remoulade – Now this is art! Lettuce cups adorned with plump succulent shrimp, tossed generously with my favorite Louisiana style remoulade.

 Your boiled shrimp doesn’t have to be boring and flavorless… You just have to do it New-Orleanian style!

-- Shrimp – We like a little larger sized shrimp but you can use any.
+• Shrimp – I like a little larger sized shrimp, but you can use any.

-- Remoulade sauce – You can use store bought, but homemade is so easy and so much better.
+• Remoulade sauce – You can use store bought, but my homemade remoulade sauce is so easy and so much better.
 See below for ingredients.

 Tips for Boiling the Shrimp

-- NEVER OVERCOOK SHRIMP.
+2. NEVER OVERCOOK SHRIMP.
 No one wants tough and rubbery seafood.
-All they need is a quick hot bubble bath and then they get cooled in ice cold water.
+All they need is a quick hot bubble bath and then I plunge them into ice-cold water to stop the cooking process immediately.

 How to Boil Shrimp

-Once they cool off, pat them dry and refrigerate till ready to use.
+Once they cool off, I pat them dry and refrigerate till ready to use.

 Homemade Remoulade Sauce